alexalexyang/supermeowkat/README.md

 Supermeowkat is built with Gatsby.
 It focuses on markdown for as many things as possible.

-Bulma and SCSS handle styling.
+Bulma and SCSS handle styling...

 It has three main features: pages, modes (for art), and a blog.